kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 Is it good enough for you?

-^ Kin to explain why we need a container orchestration system like K8s
+^ Kin:
+  - No, not yet. we are just half way there.
+Up to this point, your docker image is stored in a docker registry.
+  - what comes next depends on what you need for your applications.
+Things like availability, scalability, security, etc..
+  - is hosting on a single server enough for you?
+Kevin: No... this API service is mission critical and we need it to be running 24x7 and scale accordingly
+Kin: Okay, it sounds important and we need something more...

 ---

+# Things to consider:

 ## How do you make sure the docker is running properly?

-### - What happens when it crashes?
+### - What happens when it __crashes__?

-## What if we want to have multiple instances to scale it up?
+## What if we want to have multiple instances to form a cluster?

-### - What happens when one of our service went down?
+### - What happens when one of the __instances__ went down?

-## What if we want to have many services running together in the target environment?
+## What if we want to have 10s or 100s of services running together in a target environment?

-### - Would it be cool to auto-scale when the service is under load?
+### - Would it be cool if a service can __auto-scale__ when it is under heavy load?

 ![inline](docker-swarm.png)

 ---

-# How containers work in real world
+# How containers work at scale
+#
+#

 ![autoplay, loop](https://cdn.videvo.net/videvo_files/video/premium/getty_10/large_watermarked/istock-621325890_preview.mp4)